 It is almost same as before, the only difference is WAN connection goes directly to pfSense, and HP 1920 24 ports switch is removed.

-Finally, when my WAN connection is upgraded to 10G, it is going to be like this:
+Finally, my WAN connection is upgraded to 10G:

 When I have another 10G devices around, I guess I am going to replace the 8 port HP 1920 with another 10G switch like the QNAP I use.